Inspired pick: New York Mets draft 2-time cancer survivor - WHIZ News

 Twice.

-As baseball’s amateur draft was winding down, a feel-good story surfaced in the final round Thursday night when the New York Mets selected Orze — a two-time cancer survivor.
+As baseball’s amateur draft was wrapping up, a feel-good story surfaced in the final round Thursday night when the New York Mets selected Orze — a two-time cancer survivor.

-The 22-year-old pitcher from the University of New Orleans missed part of the 2018 season and all of 2019 to recover after fighting off testicular cancer and skin cancer.
+The 22-year-old pitcher from the University of New Orleans missed part of the 2018 season and all of 2019 to recover from multiple operations while fighting off testicular cancer and skin cancer.

 “This is a kid that will not quit.
 He really won’t,” Mets vice president of international and amateur scouting Tommy Tanous said on a Zoom call.